jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 yet (as of March 2016).
 If you have ROS Hydro, use `apt-get` to install it.
 If you're using a more recent version of ROS, get the sources from github and build it.
-Assuming your Catkin workspace is in ~/catkin and you're using the catkin build tools:
+Assuming your Catkin workspace is in `~/catkin` and you're using the Catkin Python build tools:

 ```sh
 cd ~/catkin/src